 - Commitment to the business.
 Board members must be interested in the business and its continued well-being.
 They should not be serving just for the money or for personal interests.
 You don't want to have to pay your board members.

 - Time and energy to devote to board duties.
 Board members will be expected to spend time preparing for and attending board meetings and to serve on additional committees.

 - Ability to raise money for the corporation.
-Your business can have a big advantage if you select one or more board members who have experience raising capital for business startup or expansion.
+Your business can have a significant advantage if you select one or more board members who have experience raising capital for business startup or expansion.